aspose-pdf/Aspose.PDF-Products/pdf/cpp/conversion/pdf-to-png/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Load PDF file.
+1. Load PDF file via PdfConverter class BindPdf.
-1. Call the Save() method.
+1. Call DoConvert and Loop through each page to save Page by Page
 1. Pass the output file path with (PNG) file extension.
 1. PNG file will be saved at the specified path.
 1. Open PNG file in compatible program.